Anantnag district: Politics

-Anantnag district has 6 assembly constituencies: Anantnag, Dooru, Kokernag, Shangus, Bijbehara and Pahalgam.
+Anantnag district has 7 assembly constituencies: Anantnag, Anantnag West, Dooru, Kokernag, Shangus-Anantnag East, Bijbehara and Pahalgam.
 Anantnag district has one Lok Sabha constituency.
-The present MP of Anantnag is Hasnain Masoodi of the JKNC.
+The present MP of Anantnag-Rajouri is Mian Altaf Ahmed Larvi of the JKNC.
 The DDC chairperson of the district is Yousuf Gorsi of JKNC which is part of the PAGD.

 Demographics

 According to the 2011 census Anantnag district had a population of 1,078,692, roughly equal to the nation of Cyprus or the US state of Rhode Island.
 This gives it a ranking of 425th in India (out of a total of 640).

 The district has a population density of 375 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 37.48%.
 Anantnag had a sex ratio of 927 females for every 1,000 males (this varies with religion) and a literacy rate of 64.32% in 2011.

 Anantnag city with population of 108,505 was the largest city in the district.
 Anantnag Urban Agglomeration had a population of 158,785.

 The predominant language of the district is Kashmiri which is spoken by 85.10% of the population.
 The second largest language is Gujari which is 11.46%, while Pahari is third with 1.21% of the population.